magepages/mpdocs/docs/countdown-timer/index.md

 ## Overview

-In order to increase the accessibility ò customers and demand for products, Mageplaza developed the [Countdown Timer extension](https://www.mageplaza.com/magento-2-countdown-timer/).
+In order to increase the accessibility of customers and demand for products, Mageplaza developed the [Countdown Timer extension](https://www.mageplaza.com/magento-2-countdown-timer/).
 This module allows admin to add countdown timer displayed on the website for new products or promotional products.
 There are 2 types of countdown timer which are before the promotion sale and while running the promotion sale.
 In addition, there are 5 countdown timer templates available for admin to easily select and edit in accordance with the website design.

 ## How to download and install